Color-Of-Code/stdc.NET/gppg/ParserGenerator/README.txt

 README file for gppg\ParserGenerator

-Question:  Where are GplexBuffers.cs, Parser.cs, Scanner.cs and ScanAction.cs?
+Question:  Where are Parser.cs, Scanner.cs and ScanAction.cs?

 Answer:
 These four files are not part of the Source-Controlled distribution.